Irvin Pascal

 Do you collect art from other artists?
 How important is it for you to live with art?

-I’ve bought a selection of works from other artists over the years.
-I feel that living with art enhances everyday life and I believe that living with meaningful art can inspire ideas and create positive effects on us all.
+Yes, I’ve bought works by other artists over the years.
+Living with art enriches everyday life.
+I believe that meaningful artworks can inspire ideas and have a positive emotional impact on us all.

 Any projects in the pipeline?